Espresso-Based Beverages – Red Eye Coffee

 The name “red eye” coffee is a reference to the extra caffeine needed for those who fly late into the night and or very early in the morning.
 A “red eye flight,” is an overnight airline flight, causing the passengers to have tired red eyes.

 Regardless of the travel reference, the red eye coffee is a popular drink for its extra caffeine kick.
 However, coffee connoisseurs appreciate the red eye flavor.
-If both the coffee and the espresso are prepared correctly, when combined they offer a unique flavor combining more subtle origin notes with the bolder espresso flavors.
+If both the filter coffee and the espresso are prepared correctly, when combined they offer a unique flavor combining more subtle origin notes with the bolder espresso flavors.

 What does red eye coffee taste like?